- Schizophrenia Slideshow Pictures

 - What are potential complications of medications used to treat psychotic disorders?

 - Is it possible to treat psychotic disorders without medication?

 - What are complications and the prognosis of psychotic disorders?

 - Is it possible to prevent psychotic disorders?

 - Where can people find additional information about psychotic disorders or specialists who treat it?

-What are psychotic disorder symptoms and signs?
+What are psychotic disorder behaviors and other symptoms and signs?

-The definition of psychosis is a mental disorder that includes symptoms like delusions or hallucinations that show impaired contact with and perception of reality.
+The definition of psychosis is a mental disease that includes symptoms like delusions or hallucinations that show impaired contact with and perception of reality.
 Usually with any psychotic disorder, the person's thoughts and behavior notably change.

 Behavior changes that might occur during a psychotic break include the following:

 - Agitation, restlessness, hyperactivity, or excessive excitement